Damianjacob/CI_MS1_Music_Pro/README.md

 There have been some errors which i needed to fix:
 - HTML: I had used the same id for multiple elements on the instrument page.
 Both were related to the modal forms: i had used id=fname and id=lname in both modals.
 I fixed this by renaming the elements in the buy modal and pointing their labels accordingly.
 - CSS: I had mistakenly used the rule "background-repeat: no" for 4 different background images.
 This is incorrect and i changed it to "background-repeat: no-repeat".
-- Accessibility: The newsletter button had a low contrast error, so i changed its color to a darker tone in order to obtain a better contrast.
+- Accessibility: The newsletter button had a low contrast error, so i changed its color in order to obtain a better contrast.
+- Lighthouse: the performance of my site was suffering because i had used high-resolution images with a width of around 4000px.
+I reduced all images with a free online resource (https://www.befunky.com/features/resize-image/) to slightly above their max-width.
+This allowed my performace to reach a score of over 90.

 ## Testing of User Stories(Feature-Action-Expected result-Actual result)
 EXPLAIN
 ## Bugs

-EXPLAIN
+The hardest bug to resolve was with the grid elements on the about-us.html and contact-us.html pages: once the viewport dropped below 800px (which is my breakpoint for tablets and mobile phones), the grid element overflowed to the right.
+It was very time consuming to try to figure out what the problem was, and once i discovered that it was overflowing thanks to the help of our tutor support, i tried changing the space and height rules with CSS.
+This still did not help, so i decided to set the display of the grid container to absolute and position it on the page.
+This created another bug: when reducing the height of the viewport, some of the content would overlap.
+I resolved this problem partially by changing the min-height from "100vh" to a set amount of px.
+There is still a part in my about-us page where the content overflows slightly over the background image at the very bottom (only with smaller screen sizes).

 ## Deployment
 The site was deployed to Github pages.
 See the live link: https://damianjacob.github.io/CI_MS1_Music_Pro/index.html

 ## Credit

 ### Content